Microsoft has released its Sender ID Framework specification under the company's Open Specification Promise.

-This allows software developers and service providers to used the technology without having to pay a license fee to Microsoft.
+This allows software developers and service providers to use the technology without having to pay a licence fee to Microsoft.

-Sender ID in the past has drawn fire from open source developers because the previous Microsoft license didn't allow the technology to be deployed in combination with open source software.
+In the past Sender ID has drawn fire from open source developers because the previous Microsoft licence didn't allow the technology to be deployed in combination with open source software.

 "By putting Sender ID under the Open Specification Promise, our goal is to put those questions to rest and advance interoperable efforts for online safety worldwide."

 Spammers and senders of phising emails often use a forged 'From' address to hide their identity and sneak past spam filters.
-Microsoft's Hotmail for instance is hosted on a set number of servers with fixed IP addresses.
-Email that claims to be sent from a Hotmail address but doesn't originate from on of its servers, can easily be flagged as spam.
+Microsoft's Hotmail, for instance, is hosted on a set number of servers with fixed IP addresses.
+Email that claims to be sent from a Hotmail address but doesn't originate from one of its servers can easily be flagged as spam.

 The Sender ID technology requires domain owners to publish so-called Sender Policy Framework (SPF) records, a list of IP addresses used to send email.

-Spam filter developers such as Symantec and Sendmail as well as Microsoft's Hotmail service support the technology.
-Currently about 5 million internet domains have adopted Sender ID, according to Microsoft.
+Spam filter developers such as Symantec and Sendmail, as well as Microsoft's Hotmail service, support the technology.
+Currently about five million Internet domains have adopted Sender ID, according to Microsoft.

 Microsoft opens up anti-spam standard